 To honor the adolescent brain, the official school day begins at 9:00 a.m. with an all-community meeting.
 The official school day ends at 3:00 p.m. with a community reflection.
 However, the learning hub and education team are open and available from 8:00 a.m. until 4:00 p.m. to allow for flexible arrival and departure and provide time in the day for work.

 The days at Embark are rarely alike and don’t follow a traditional schedule based on arbitrary blocks of time.
-Instead they sync with the ebb and flow of the student’s projects and research.
+Instead, they sync with the ebb and flow of students’ projects and research.
 Each week, students create their own schedules with the guidance of the education team, who are leveraging the constant and natural learning opportunities within the learning environments to integrate education in a relevant and meaningful way.
-Students Who Set Their Schedules Truly Own Their Learning
+Developing Learner Agency Through Scheduling

 On Monday morning, students receive a blank schedule with only their required, whole-group experiences filled in.
 Each student adds additional activities for the week, including shop shifts, one-on-ones with educators, personal projects, and collaborative project work blocks.
 Students are also encouraged to schedule breaks where they might choose to take a walk, play a game with friends or educators who are available, or any other activity.
 There is also additional blank space left later in the week to allow for adjustments, catchup, and new projects that arise.
 Since the schedule is built around student needs and learning, every week looks different.
 Below is an example of how the flow of a week for one student might look: